 Prostate Cancer Signs & Symptoms

-Prostate cancer commonly affects men over age 60 and is often diagnosed around age 65.
-While men under 40 can develop the disease, it's much less common in men in this age group.
-An annual physical and screening test are important to detect prostate cancer early because it rarely produces symptoms in its earliest, most treatable stages.
-Blood tests promote early detection and intervention, improving the chances of recovery.
+Prostate cancer commonly affects men over age 60 and is often diagnosed around age 66.
+While men under 60 can develop the disease, it's much less common in men in this age group.

-As prostate cancer progresses, it produces some common symptoms.
-If you notice any of the following signs or symptoms, it's important to visit your primary care provider; he or she can help rule out or confirm prostate cancer and other common problems that cause similar symptoms.
+As prostate cancer progresses, there can be symptoms.
+If you notice any of the following, it's important to visit your primary care provider.

 - urgency with urination

 - frequent urination or more frequent urination at night

 - difficulty emptying the bladder; retaining urine after voiding

 - a weak stream of urine or interruptions in the flow of urine

 - pain in your pelvic, back, or hips that persists over time